collectd/collectd.github.io/documentation/manpages/collectd-snmp.md

 - **Interval** _Seconds_

     Collect data from this host every _Seconds_ seconds.
-This option is meant for devices with not much CPU power, e. g. network equipment such as switches, embedded devices, rack monitoring systems and so on.
+This option is meant for devices with not much CPU power, e.Â g. network equipment such as switches, embedded devices, rack monitoring systems and so on.
 Since the **Step** of generated RRD files depends on this setting it's wise to select a reasonable value once and never change it.